-Angie is a Canadian author whose publication record includes the novels The Bone Cage (a CBC Canada Reads finalist in 2011 defended by NHL star Georges Laraque) and, most recently, In Case I Go (2017, Arsenal Press).
-Chatelaine magazine named In Case I Go one of the most-riveting mysteries of 2017 and The Vancouver Sun called it a “spectacularly successful” novel.
+Angie Abdou is a Canadian author who has published seven books, including The Bone Cage (a CBC Canada Reads finalist in 2011, defended by NHL star Georges Laraque).
+Chatelaine magazine named Angie’s most recent novel, In Case I Go, one of the most-riveting mysteries of 2017, and The Vancouver Sun called it a “spectacularly successful” novel.
 It was a finalist for the Banff Mountain Book Award, in the fiction and poetry category.
 With her seventh book, Abdou turns her attention to nonfiction.
 Home Ice: Reflections of a Reluctant Hockey Mom chronicles the year in the life of a busy sport family.
 A starred review in Booklist calls Home Ice a first-rate memoir, a fine example of narrative nonfiction, and a must-read for for parents with youngsters in organized sport.
 Angie is an Associate Professor of Creative Writing at Athabasca University.